javier123454321/blog/src/blog/functional-core-imperative-shell.md

   desc: 'How we are designing a new application using The Functional Core Imperative Shell Paradigm'
 intro:
   title: 'We are building a greenfield project the "right" way'
-  text: 'How we are attempting to tackle the complecity of modern frontend development'
+  text: 'How we are attempting to tackle the complexity of modern frontend development'
 ---
 I am in a small team of developers that are building a new Nuxt application in our company and here are some of the decisions that we are arriving at to make this a successful launch based on the years of learning from making other vue.js applications at scale.
 A website frontend is actually quite complex, but can be categorized in a few base concepts.